trenaudie/DimaLM/Readme.md

 # LLM project RAM

-This project aims to test the performance of LLMs on the news for stock market prediction.
+This project aims to test the performance of LLMs, in speed and memory.
+A number of optimizations are benchmarked and profiled:
+- Gradient checkpointing, accumulation and batch size
+- Data-parallel training
+- Model-parallel training
+- DeepSpeed ZeRO.

 An implementation of binary classification is proposed.

 Details :
-- Date Submitted 24.11.2023
+- Date Submitted 24.06.2023
-- Data : Street Account or Dow Jones
 - Models :
     - Llama7B, Mistral7B max for training.
     - LLama70B for sharded training

 ### Installation